stefanoscolapasta/SeleniumGrid/README.md

 ## What did we do?

-We simply created two simple Selenium tests to be run in parallel through TestNG.
+We created two simple Selenium tests to be run in parallel through TestNG.
 This way it is possible to quickly run cross-platform tests.<br/>
 We instantiated a hub, to which we can connect an arbitrary number of nodes.
 Tests are written on the hub and executed on the nodes.